sydneybiggest/gpa-cgpa-calculator/docs/source/index.rst

 --------

 - **GPA Calculator**
-  - Quickly calculate GPA for the current semester.
-  - Enter course credits and grade points or letter grades.
+  - Calculate your current GPA accurately.
+  - Input credit hours and grades for each course.
-  - Customize grading scales (4.0, 5.0, percentage, etc.).
+  - Supports multiple grading scales.

-- **CGPA Tracker**
+- **CGPA Calculator**
-  - Monitor your academic progress across multiple semesters.
+  - Track your cumulative GPA over semesters.
-  - Add/edit semester GPA and credits to compute cumulative GPA.
+  - Add/edit GPA and credits for each semester.
-  - Track improvement and GPA trends visually.
+  - View long-term academic performance.

+- **GPA Planning**
+  - Set a target GPA and plan required future grades.
+  - See how upcoming course performance affects your GPA.
+  - Ideal for academic goal setting.

-- **Grade Prediction Tool**
+- **Grade Calculator**
+  - Compute final course grades from components.
+  - Enter assignment, exam, and project weights.
+  - Works with percentages or letter grades.

+- **Raise GPA Calculator**
-  - Enter target GPA and see what grades you need to achieve it.
+  - Determine what grades you need to boost your GPA.
+  - Simulate GPA changes with future courses.
-  - Useful for goal setting and academic planning.
+  - Useful for academic recovery planning.

-- **Customizable Grade Scales**
-  - Supports letter grades (A+, A, B, etc.) or numeric values.
-  - Configure your own institution’s grading rules.

-- **Progress Dashboard**
+- **ECTS Calculator**
-  - Visual analytics: charts of GPA trends, credit accumulation.
+  - Convert and sum credits in the European Credit Transfer System.
-  - Instant insights into academic performance.
+  - Helps international students track academic load.
+  - Supports grading scale alignment.

+- **GPA Conversion**
+  - Convert grades across country-specific systems.
+  - Supports US, UK, India, ECTS, and more.
+  - Useful for study abroad and applications.

+- **Final Grade Calculator**
+  - Calculate overall course score based on assessments.
+  - Input each component’s grade and weight.
+  - See what’s needed on the final exam to pass.

 Use Cases
 ---------